-The Majestic Princess is scheduled to disembark from Los Angeles World Cruise Center a day before next year’s Super Bowl LVI, plow out into the Pacific Ocean and then southward for a seven-day, three-port voyage to the Mexican Riviera.
+The Majestic Princess disembarked from Los Angeles World Cruise Center a day before Super Bowl LVI, plowed out into the Pacific Ocean and then southward for a seven-day, three-port voyage to the Mexican Riviera.

-Once the Southern California coast has been put 12 miles in the distance, the casino will open, as usual.
-And for the first time on any cruise line, so will the sportsbook.
-The cruisers can place their bets while fans back on shore won’t be legally allowed to bet on the Super Bowl taking place at SoFi Stadium in Los Angeles.
+Once the Southern California coast has been put 12 miles in the distance, the casino opened, as usual.
+And for the first time on any cruise line, so did the sportsbook.
+The cruisers could place their bets while fans back on shore weren’t legally allowed to bet on the Super Bowl taking place at SoFi Stadium in Los Angeles.
 (Sports betting isn’t legalized in California.)

-The so-called Ocean Sportsbook will be available on all Princess ships to customers that purchase the “Medallion Class experience.”
+The so-called Ocean Sportsbook launched in October of 2021 and will be available on all Princess ships to customers that purchase the “Medallion Class experience.”
+Initial reviews were positive.

 But why and why now?
 Partly the explosive growth of legal sports betting handle on dry land in the United States, said Shelley Wise, Princess Cruises vice president of integrated marketing.
 And, as usual, COVID-19 was a factor after Princess suspended operations last March with the rest of the cruise industry.

-The Ocean Sportsbook will run on a Miomni platform.
+The Ocean Sportsbook runs on a Miomni platform.
 The English company lists Boyd Gaming, Caesars Entertainment, Golden Nugget, Paddy Power and Wynn Las Vegas among its 15 gaming clients.

 According to a company release, passengers will be able to wager on a phone app aided by “elite level bandwidth with MedallionNet powered by SES, allowing for enhanced connected experiences like Ocean Sportsbook.”